 - Product recommendation

-- Ratings recommendation
+- Rating recommendation

 Sometimes referred to as a recommender system, recommender engines are the previously mentioned algorithms that are primarily used for media sites.
 Netflix, for example, might use your previous viewing habits to recommend another series or film.
 If, for example, you have watched Star Trek, it stands to reason that it will recommend another Sci-Fi series.
 So far, so simple.
 However, by tracking the viewing habits of other customers, Netflix might well find that Star Trek viewers are also often interested in nature documentaries.
 What’s more, specific Star Trek releases, such as the original series, might correlate with specific nature documentaries, such as those related to large predators of the sea.